Benyormin/fineTuneBert/README.md

 This repository contains code for fine-tuning a BERT (Bidirectional Encoder Representations from Transformers) model for sentiment analysis on the Customer Reviews (CR) dataset using 10-fold cross-validation and cross-entropy loss function.
-The goal is to classify customer reviews into positive, negative, or neutral sentiment categories.
+The goal is to classify customer reviews into positive or negative sentiment categories.

 ## Dataset
 The Customer Reviews (CR) dataset is a widely used benchmark dataset in the field of natural language processing (NLP) and sentiment analysis.
 It consists of a large collection of customer reviews from various domains such as electronics, movies, books, and more.
 Each review in the dataset is accompanied by a corresponding sentiment label indicating whether the sentiment expressed in the review is positive, negative, or neutral.